 In the energy studies carried out by EPE, mainly in the Ten-Year Energy Expansion Plan (henceforth, PDE as in the Portuguese acronym), 3 main models are used (NEWAVE, MDI and Power Balance), where the conditions of the power system are assessed in relation to the criteria for the supply of energy and power [7].
 These models have several data entries relating to all energy sources that are used in the country.
 In this item, only data entries related to the energy contribution of wind and solar photovoltaic sources will be addressed.

-For the NEWAVE and MDI models, monthly generation expectation data (capacity factor) must be provided, broken down by load levels (light, medium, heavy and peak).
-For the Peak Balance model, long-term hourly generation series are required.
+For the NEWAVE and MDI models, monthly expected generation data (capacity factor) must be provided, apart from the energy contribution by load blocks to emulate a load duration curve (light, medium, heavy and peak load blocks).